 We require that the data model reflect the structure of our science data as generally as possible.
 Our paradigm for analysing data involves applying tools (programs) to one or several input data files, and generating output files.
-Data files may be 'standard data products' whose structure and contents are predefined in detail by the ASC, 'user-derived data files' which follow our general paradigm but whose detailed structure is specified by the user, and 'compatible data files' which are produced by external analysis systems (including archives of older missions) but which are sufficiently similar in structure that our software can recognize them.
-It turns out that almost all our data can be described in terms of instantiations of a single kind of object, which I will call an ASC block or ASC Table.
-There is also a special flavor of ASC block called an ASC Image which is treated separately in some cases.
+Data files may be 'standard data products' whose structure and contents are predefined in detail by the CXC, 'user-derived data files' which follow our general paradigm but whose detailed structure is specified by the user, and 'compatible data files' which are produced by external analysis systems (including archives of older missions) but which are sufficiently similar in structure that our software can recognize them.
+It turns out that almost all our data can be described in terms of instantiations of a single kind of object, which I will call an DM block (or DM Table).
+There is also a special flavor of DM block called an DM Image which is treated separately in some cases.

 A requirement is that the division of our data into separate files should 'make sense' to the scientist, logically related information being kept together.
-An obvious way to do this in the objectoriented paradigm is that each file should contain exactly one ASC Table.
-However, this will not work in all cases.
+An obvious way to do this in the object-oriented paradigm is that each file should contain exactly one DM Table.
+However, this isn't the way that files are made by many other software systems, so we have to support a more general approach.

 We require that the data model allow the applications programmer to ignore the details of the specific file format conventions (e.g. FITS, QPOE) but also allow some measure of override access to the specific file format writing kernels.
-At least two kernels should be supported by the model, to support writing and reading FITS files and IRAF files.
-By IRAF files I mean IMH files, PROS QPOE files, ST Table files, and possibly ETOOLS EDF files.
+At least three kernels will be supported by the model, to support writing and reading ASCII text files, FITS files and IRAF files.
+By IRAF files I mean IMH files and PROS QPOE files.